 - Always cough or sneeze into a tissue or your elbow, not your hand.

 - Wash your hands for at least 20 seconds or use an alcohol-based hand sanitizer often, especially after you cough or sneeze.

 - Don’t share items such as cups, drinking glasses, food utensils, or toys.

 - Avoid close contact with others until your symptoms go away.

 I have a respiratory viral infection.
 What should I do when I go to my outpatient appointment?

 - When you check in for an appointment, please let the reception staff know if you have symptoms of a respiratory viral infection, such as a fever, cough, sore throat, runny nose, or sneezing.
 They will bring you to a private room, where a nurse will ask you more about your symptoms.

 - If you have any symptoms of a respiratory infection, don’t sit in the waiting area, eat in the cafeteria, or visit patients who are staying in the hospital.

 Where can I get more information about respiratory viral infections?

-If you have any questions, speak with your doctor or nurse.
+If you have any questions, speak with your healthcare provider.
 You can also visit the following websites for more information:

 Centers for Disease Control and Prevention